DavidMatthewFraser/easy-to-git/README.md

-# Easy to git
+# Easy to Git
-The idea of this repo is to get you started with Git and GitHub.
+- The idea of this repo is to get you started with Git and GitHub.
+- Note: To see the live version of the `master` branch, visit https://davidmatthewfraser.github.io/easy-to-git/

 ## The very basics
 Git and GitHub are different tools but work together.
 Git is a program you run on *your machine*, and it's useful to interact with the remote code-repository.
 This remote host of files is GitHub.
 ### Github is Collaboration